AEF1551s/IAA_image_noise_reduction/README.md

 ## *Total Variation Denoising* algoritma galvenie soļi

+Total Variation Denoising is a digital image processing algorithm designed to reduce noise in images while preserving important features and edges.
+The algorithm follows a series of key steps to achieve effective denoising.

-Load Noisy Image:
+1. Load Noisy Image:

-1. Begin by loading the noisy image that you want to denoise.
-This image has unwanted noise that you aim to reduce while preserving important features.
+2. Start by loading the noisy image that contains unwanted artifacts or disturbances.
 Convert to Grayscale Array:

-2. Convert the noisy image to a 2D array of grayscale values.
-Each pixel in the array represents the intensity of the corresponding pixel in the image.
+3. Convert the noisy image into a 2D array of grayscale values.
+Each element in the array represents the intensity of the corresponding pixel in the original image.
 Total Variation Denoising:

-3. Initialize an estimate of the denoised image.
-This can be done by starting with the grayscale array from the noisy image.
+4. Initialize an estimate of the denoised image, often starting with the grayscale array derived from the noisy image.
+Iterative Optimization:

-4. Iterate through a specified number of iterations (e.g., 100 iterations):
+5. Iteratively update the estimate of the denoised image over a specified number of iterations (e.g., 100 iterations).

-5. Update the estimate of the denoised image using an iterative algorithm like Chambolle's method.
-This algorithm minimizes a cost function that includes a data fidelity term and a Total Variation regularization term.
+Utilize an iterative algorithm, such as Chambolle's method, to minimize a cost function that includes a data fidelity term and a Total Variation regularization term.
+Total Variation Regularization:

-6. The Total Variation regularization term encourages smoothness in the image, suppressing noise while preserving edges and details.
+6. The Total Variation regularization term promotes smoothness in the image, effectively suppressing noise while preserving edges and essential details.

-7. Convert to Bitmap:
+Convert to Bitmap:

-8. Once the denoising process is complete, convert the resulting 2D array of grayscale values back into a bitmap image.
+7. Once the denoising process is complete, convert the resulting 2D array of grayscale values back into a bitmap image format.
 Save Denoised Image:

-9. Save the denoised image to a file for further analysis or presentation.
+Save the denoised image to a file for further analysis, presentation, or integration into other applications.
+Total Variation Denoising is particularly valuable in applications where image clarity is crucial, such as medical imaging, computer vision, and various scientific fields.
+By balancing noise reduction with the preservation of image structure, this algorithm contributes to enhancing the overall visual quality of images affected by unwanted disturbances.